 Boxing, when trained properly for MMA, amidst the traditional and clinch fighting perspectives will improve the practitioners overall reflexes, reaction time, and athleticism; the foundation of which will lay the ground work for more advanced systems such as Filipino Suntukan, Muay Thai, Dutch, Kick and Shoot Boxing.

 The father of Folk-style and Grecko Roman wrestling, The Catch as Catch can or submission wrestling style of folk wrestling has been around for hundreds of years.

-Embracing this style of No- Gi grappling gives the classical free-style wrestler an opportunity to explore their grappling roots in traditional old school wrestling, while introducing the Brazilian Jiu-Jitsu practitioner to an alternative top. centralized perspective of the grappling arts.
+Embracing this style of No- Gi grappling gives the classical free-style wrestler an opportunity to explore their grappling roots in traditional old school wrestling, while introducing the Brazilian Jiu-Jitsu practitioner to an alternative top centralized perspective of the grappling arts.

+Our MMA is based on the Japanese perspective of mixed martial arts; focusing on the principals of Bushido and moral ethics within reality based fighting.
 Our perspective is conceptually based on the five ranges of combat focusing selected martial disciplines in to appropriate distances of free fighting while integrating smooth flow between styles and distances of combat.
 We utilize the martial disciplines we believe to be most effective for street readiness and military applications while maintaining the Budo spirit of traditional martial discipline.
-IE: Shoot Boxing, Wrestling, Muay Thai and Brazilian Jiu-Jitsu.
+IE: Shoot Boxing Catch Wrestling and Brazilian Jiu-Jitsu.

 We offer a challenging and disciplined training environment with Real-world training applications of mixed martial arts from the street to the cage!

-NOGI SHOOT BOX © 2012-2023 All rights reserved
+NOGI SHOOT BOX © 2012-2024 All rights reserved